edumeet/edumeet-docker/README.md

 Do you want to update Keycloak dev realm to your domain : edumeet.sth.sze.hu from .env file in kc/dev.json (recommended)?
 [Y/n] y done

-Do you want to set up edumeet-management-client to https://edumeet.sth.sze.hu/cli from .env file in mgmt-client/config.js (recommended)?
-[Y/n] y done
 ```
 - Additional configuration documentation is located in [edumeet-client](https://github.com/edumeet/edumeet-client/) and [edumeet-room-server](https://github.com/edumeet/edumeet-room-server) repositories.